Secure Data Enclave — SDE

 Yes, as long as the departing user's data is properly removed, and the new user is properly onboarded.

-No. Your DUA needs to contain the signatures of SPA and a representative from the data provider.
+No. Your DUA needs to contain the signatures of SPA (or Barnard/TC representative, if that is the case) and a representative from the data provider.